-When it comes to Land Speed Racing and Bonneville in particular you can be wide open full power for up to 6 miles at a time so oiling is a paramount consideration The oiling system is the heart beat of the engine keeping the lifeblood flowing.
-Skip a beat and you'll have yard sale within milliseconds.
+When it comes to Land Speed Racing and Bonneville in particular you can be wide open full power for up to 6 miles at a time so oiling is a paramount consideration The oiling system is the heartbeat of the engine keeping the lifeblood flowing.
+Skip a beat and you'll have a yard sale within milliseconds.
 A wet sump system simply can't hold enough oil to make it past the first mile.
 Dry sump is the only way to go, so they turned to John Schwartz of Aviaid.
-John provided one of his "LS-D" five stage dry sump oil pump (one pressure four scavenge) systems, complete with Gilmer belt drive, ATI Balancer and low -profile Billet oil pan.
+John provided one of his "LS-D" five-stage dry sump oil pump (one pressure four scavenge) systems, complete with Gilmer belt drive, ATI Balancer, and low -profile Billet oil pan.

-The low profile Billet pan is a sweet piece to say the least!
-Less than 2" in overall height, it allows for low engine mount situations or in this case a way to get the header primary's and collectors under the engine between the pan and cross member up to the turbocharger.
+The low profile Billet pan is a sweet piece, to say the least!
+Less than 2" in overall height, it allows for low engine mount situations or in this case a way to get the header primaries and collectors under the engine between the pan and cross member up to the turbocharger.
 Billet construction eliminates cracking and porosity issues common with welded steel or cast pans.
-Five ports will allow us to use three stages of scavenge from the pan, one for the heads and two ports to use for drain back.
+Five ports will allow us to use three stages of scavenging from the pan, one for the heads and two ports to use for drain back.